TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 Our first example about Unit-Tests was very simple.
 In this section we show you how to test classes that depend on other classes.
-Suppose we have a program which is writting log messages and they should be send per mail.
+Suppose we have a program which is writing log messages and they should be send per mail.
 For those there is a class EmailLogger that send the log data via e-mail.
-These class implements the potencial complex goal of the e-mail sending on is own, but is using another class which is called EmailService.
+These class implements the potential complex goal of the e-mail sending on is own, but is using another class which is called EmailService.
 EmailService uses, depending on the used configuration a SMTP-Server or the mail() function of PHP.
 This is shown in the figure 2-10: The email logger class has a reference on the email service.